aProfessionalFrog/PeterAlert/java-swing/REAMDE.md

 ## Have a blast

+To build these classes instead of `PeterAlert.java`, change CLASS in the build files to the name of the class that you are trying to build.

-`PeterAlert_popups.java` makes a Peter popup every second.
+- `PeterAlert_popups.java` makes a Peter popup every second.
 They all close if you click enter.

-`PeterAlert_service.java` randomly makes a Peter popup about every 5 minutes, on average.
+- `PeterAlert_service.java` randomly makes a Peter popup about every 5 minutes, on average.
 You can change this by changing the `MINUTES` value.
 ### On Linux, you can make this an autorun service using systemd

+Run `sudo cp /usr/bin/autopeter ./peter` to put `peter` in Unix System Resources.
 ```
 [Unit]
 Description=Shows you Peter